memor24/memor24/README.md

 # Hi, I'm Mehdi 👋

 DevOps engineer in Canada.
 Goal oriented get things doner.
-Feel free to use my code, it's unlicensed.
+Feel free to contribute or use the codes, it's unlicensed.

 ## 🛠 Skills